tillbiskup/evedata/docs/architecture.rst

 .. important::

     MPSKIP is exclusively used by one group, and not only for storing the individual data points for averaging, but for recording axes RBVs for each individual detector channel readout as well, due to motor axes changing their position slightly.
-The axes RBVs are recorded for using pseudodetectors are/should be equipped with encoders to ensure actual values being read.
+The axes RBVs are recorded for using pseudo-detectors are/should be equipped with encoders to ensure actual values being read.
 The data model now supports axes objects to have more than one value for a position to account for this situation.
 This means, however, to convert the MPSKIP scans with individual position counts for each detector readout to scans with multiple values available per individual position.

 A typical scan using MPSKIP uses the MPSKIP detector in the innermost scan module.
 Here, the only motor axis is a counter (defining the maximum number of attempts to record data for a single averaging), and the detector channels are the primary readout (electrometer), often a secondary electrometer, the ring current and lifetime, and a series of RBVs from motor axes.
 Additionally, the SM-Counter detector is used in this scan module.
 All the actual motor axes are set in outer scan modules, typically an overall positioning of the sample (by means of a goniometer) in the outer scan module and the monochromator in the inner scan module.
 This accounts for a doubly nested scan in total, and the actual detector values having positions where no motor axis (besides the RBVs that are currently pseudo-detector channels, hence marked as channel) has corresponding positions.

-The MPSKIP detector channel datasets get mapped to a :class:`SkipData <evedata.evefile.entities.data.SkipData>` object, and if such an object is present, all detectors in the same scan module (*i.e.*, with identical positions) need to be converted:
+The MPSKIP detector channel datasets get mapped to a :obj:`SkipData <evedata.evefile.entities.data.SkipData>` object, and if such an object is present, all detectors in the same scan module (*i.e.*, with identical positions) need to be converted:

 * Actual detectors (not RBVs as pseudo-detector channels) need to be mapped to either :class:`AverageChannelData <evedata.evefile.entities.data.AverageChannelData>` or :class:`AverageNormalizedChannelData <evedata.evefile.entities.data.AverageNormalizedChannelData>`.
 * The Counter (axis) data can be used to conveniently determine the positions for each individual averaging, the data object should afterwards be removed.